-Every project you create with the Harmony solution starts with an environment; it is the highest level in the Control Center module.
+Every project you create with the Harmony solution starts with an environment; it is your highest level in the Control Center module.
 You can build a complete environment by adding jobs, scenes, elements and drawings.

 The Control Center module divides your animation project into the following categories which organize the components of your animated projects:

 |•||Environment: This is the name of your animation project.|

 |•||Jobs: These are the major sections of an Environment such as sequences or episodes.|

 Example: adv_seq_001, adv_seq_002

 |•||Scene: These are the different shots in a Job.|